openstudiocoalition/OpenStudioApplication/docs/reference/parametric_analysis_tool_2.md

 ![Algorithm Setup](img/pat2/cloud_04.png)

 Once the server is running, clicking the "Run Entire Workflow" button starts the analysis.
-Progress can be monitored within PAT or via the OpenStudio server.
+Progress can be monitored within PAT or via the OpenStudio Server.
 One notable difference between running in manual mode with local computing resources and on the server is that detailed simulations are not automatically downloaded.
 These files can be quite large.
-Clicking on the blue "OSM" or "Results" cloud next to a data point will download the OpenStudio model or completed data point zip file.
+Clicking on the blue "OSM" or "Results" cloud next to a data point will download the OpenStudio Model or completed data point zip file.
 The cloud buttons appear as green checkmarks when a download has occurred.
 Data point files are lost when the server shuts down, so it is important to download results that may be of particular interest.

 ![Algorithm Setup](img/pat2/cloud_05.png)

 ## Exploring Algorithm Results with OpenStudio Server

 The OpenStudio Server tab is of much greater importance with algorithmic workflows.
 This same content may also be accessed through any web browser by clinking PAT's "View Server" button in the run tab or manually directing a web browser to http://**yourserverurl**:8080.
-The top level view of OpenStudio server provides a summary of completed or in-progress projects and analyses along with navigation options.
+The top level view of OpenStudio Server provides a summary of completed or in-progress projects and analyses along with navigation options.

 ![OpenStudio Server Landing Page](img/pat2/server_01b.png)